 Lewis County uses Clear Ballot.
 Click here to see a list of voting systems by county.

 I heard that with same day voter registration people can register and vote in one county and then go to the next county and register and vote a second time.

 This is not correct.
 With the move to a statewide voter registration system we can track changes to voter registration across all Washington counties in real-time.
 If a voter tried to do this, the second county would see that a ballot had already been returned.

-How do I know if my ballot has been accepted?
+How do I know if my ballot has been received and accepted?

 Voters can login to the VoteWA voter portal at: https://votewa.gov/ to track the status of their ballots.

 When I logged into the VoteWA voter portal, the list of "My Elected Officials" are not the candidates that I marked on my ballot.

 The "My Elected Officials" portion of the VoteWA voter portal lists the currently serving elected officials.
 It does not list the candidates that you selected on your ballot.
 The secret ballot process ensures that we do not know which candidates you marked.

 My name is on a list of "rejected" ballots on a third party website.
 So my vote isn't going to be counted?

 Many outside interest groups post information on ballots that have been challenged (unsigned, signature does not match, etc.).
 These ballots are not rejected.
 The voter will receive a letter from the Auditor's Office with instructions on how to resolve the issue and have their vote count.
 If the voter does not respond to the letter, the Auditor's Office will call them prior to certification.
 If the voter does not resolve the issue prior to certification their vote will not count.